-- (1) Beneficial ownership is determined in accordance with Rule 13d-3 of the Securities Exchange Act and generally includes voting and investment power with respect to securities, subject to community property laws, where applicable. - (2) Except for Mr. Noble's stock options with respect to 960,000 shares of Common Stock, all stock options are granted pursuant to the American Equity Investment 1996 Stock Option Plan. - (3) Includes 963,000 shares owned by Mr. Noble, 19,500 shares held in a self-directed retirement plan account and 237,000 shares owned by Twenty Services, Inc. Mr. Noble beneficially owns 53% of Twenty Services, Inc. - (4) Of the 4,687,500 shares beneficially owned by Farm Bureau Life Insurance Company, 1,785,885 shares are on deposit in a voting trust which has a term of ten years ending on December 31, 2007.
+- Less than 1%. - (1) Beneficial ownership is determined in accordance with Rule 13d-3 of the Securities Exchange Act and generally includes voting and investment power with respect to securities, subject to community property laws, where applicable. - (2) Except for Mr. Noble's stock options with respect to 960,000 shares of Common Stock, all stock options are granted pursuant to the American Equity Investment 1996 Stock Option Plan and/or the 2000 Employee Stock Option Plan. - (3) Includes 963,000 shares owned by Mr. Noble, 19,500 shares held in a self-directed retirement plan account and 237,000 shares owned by Twenty Services, Inc. Mr. Noble beneficially owns 53% of Twenty Services, Inc.

+- Of the 4,687,500 shares beneficially owned by Farm Bureau Life Insurance Company, 1,785,885 shares are on deposit in a voting trust which has a term of ten years ending on December 31, 2007.
 Under the terms of the voting trust, the voting trustees named therein control all voting rights attributable to the shares deposited in the voting trust, while Farm Bureau Life Insurance Company retains the economic rights to those shares.
 The voting trustees are David J. Noble, David S. Mulcahy and Debra J. Richardson, each of whom is a director or an executive officer of the Company.
 Each of the voting trustees disclaims any beneficial ownership with respect to these shares.
-Farm Bureau Life Insurance Company has a "right of first refusal" to maintain a 20% ownership interest in our issued and outstanding equity securities.
+Farm Bureau Life Insurance Company has a "right of first refusal" to maintain a 20% ownership interest in our issued and outstanding equity securities. - (5) In addition to the shares reflected in this table, Mr. Gerlach, Mr. Reimer and Mr. Wingert each have Deferred Compensation Agreements with us pursuant to which they will receive shares of Common Stock on a deferred payment basis for services rendered during our initial start-up period.
+Further,

-- (5) In addition to the shares reflected in this table, Mr. Gerlach and Mr. Reimer each have Deferred Compensation Agreements with us pursuant to which they will receive shares of Common Stock on a deferred payment basis for services rendered during our initial start-up period.
-Further, Mr. Mulcahy has a Deferred Compensation Agreement with us pursuant to which he will receive shares of Common Stock on a deferred payment basis for consulting services he provided in 1997.
-These shares will be issued only upon the occurrence of certain trigger events, including death, disability, retirement or board of directors action.
-Under their respective Deferred Compensation Agreements, Mr. Gerlach is entitled to receive 24,285 shares; Mr. Reimer is entitled to receive 19,845 shares; and Mr. Mulcahy his entitled to receive 28,125 shares. - (6) Dr. Strickland's ownership includes 54,000 shares held by his children.
+Mr. Mulcahy has a Deferred Compensation Agreement with us pursuant to which he will receive shares of Common Stock on a deferred payment basis for consulting services he provided in 1997.
+These shares will be issued only upon the occurrence of certain trigger events, including death, disability, retirement or action by the Board.
+Under their respective Deferred Compensation Agreements, Mr. Gerlach is entitled to receive 24,285 shares; Mr. Reimer is entitled to receive 19,845 shares; Mr. Wingert is entitled to receive 4,500 shares; and Mr. Mulcahy is entitled to receive 28,125 shares.

+- (6) Dr. Strickland's ownership includes 54,000 shares held by his children.
 Mr. Reimer's ownership interest includes 3,000 shares owned by his spouse.